Sergey80/myReactNativeApp/README.md

 # myReactNativeApp

+# Motivation (feel free to skip)
+Me, personally I would be happier if I could use `Scala` as language for building Native Mobile App.

+And I could if was interested to create an app only for Andorid, but that is not a case - I need both.

+In any event, with tools like `TypeScript` and `babeljs.io` and good IDE help, things are not that dramatically bad, so it make sense to try it out.

+And `JS` and `React` `JS`/`Native` by far has many features that are ready to work out of the box, with great/large community.
+For now it is much closer to `real world`.
+So be it.

+- Q: Why not `Native Script` with `Angular` and `Typescript`?
+- A: Good question.
+I still hope to reuse `React` way of building for the Web, with `scalajs-react` (when day comes :) ).

+# Intention
 The intention is:
 - to play with / try ReactNative myself, put some notes so it could be useful and reusablef or me and for others (optional)
 - initially the app was created from `webstorm` template